-- Premiums paid for a policy that pays for earnings lost due to sickness or disability
+- A policy that pays for earnings lost due to sickness or disability

 - Premiums paid on insurance to secure a loan, such as life insurance you purchased as a condition of obtaining a mortgage

-Premiums are generally deducted in the tax year to which they apply.
+Premiums should generally be deducted in the tax year to which they apply.
 You cannot deduct premiums you paid in advance.
-For example, suppose that you purchased a property policy that applies for a three-year term.
+For example, suppose you purchase a three-year property policy.
 You cannot deduct the entire premium during the first year the policy is in effect.
-Rather, you can deduct one-third of the premium in each of the three years.
+Rather, you must deduct one-third of the premium in each of the three years.

 Edited by Marianne Bonner